 Ask us how you can extend your time at a beautiful lodge in the Corcovado/Osa Peninsula area, ranked as one of the richest contributors to Costa Rica’s legendary global biodiversity.
 At your leisure, enjoy a few more days with a bit of pampering as you experience this very wild and beautiful region.
 Here, lush mountains reach the sea … it is simply a stunning destination.

-- Begin the adventure at a boutique hotel at the start in downtown San José, a fun base to explore the city
+- Begin your stay at a boutique hotel at the start in downtown San José, a fun base to explore the city

-- Navigate the Pan-American Highway south from San José
+- Drive the Pan-American Highway south from San José

-- Witness the stunning Resplendent Quetzal and other cloudforest species in the Savegre Valley
+- Search for the stunning Resplendent Quetzal and other cloudforest species in the Savegre Valley

 - Visit the farm of the late tropical nature author, Alexander Skutch

-- Immerse in the secluded Tiskita Jungle Lodge, lush with forests, rich in birdlife, and just a five-minute walk from the beach
+- Immerse in the secluded Si Como No resort, lush with forests, rich in birdlife, and a touch on the luxurious side

 - Explore lush forest trails at Esquinas where an endemic ant-tanager is found